 Another trend that is rapidly affecting web designers is the growth of smaller devices to connect to the Internet.
-Small tablets, pocket PCs, smart phones, ebooks, game machines, and even GPS devices are now capable of tapping into the web on the go, and many web pages are not designed to work on that scale.
+Small tablets, pocket PCs, smart phones, ebooks, game machines, wristwatches, and GPS devices are now capable of tapping into the web on the go, and many web pages are not designed to work on that scale.
 Responsive web design to adapt to all size devices is important now.

 The Internet of Things is adding devices, too.
 Most modern televisions are now connected, and the streaming devices that feed them.
 Add to this refrigerators, door locks, automobiles, personal robots, exercise machines, ovens, cameras, taxi replacements, drones, virtual reality headsets, and more items and services every day.As the Internet has become ubiquitous, faster, and increasingly accessible to non-technical communities, social networking and collaborative services have grown rapidly, enabling people to communicate and share interests in many more ways.
 Sites like Facebook, Twitter, Linked-In, YouTube, Flickr, Second Life, delicious, blogs, wikis, and many more let people of all ages rapidly share their interests of the moment with others everywhere.
 It has provided a huge boost to the genealogy industry.
 Protecting privacy is quite a challenge in this environment.

 As Heraclitus said in the 4th century BC, "Nothing is permanent, but change!"May you live in interesting times! (ostensibly an ancient Chinese curse)